location

 Terai

-GRAPE contributes to Nepal’s Nationally Determined Contributions (NDC) and the Green, Resilient, and Inclusive Development (GRID) approach, which both the Government of Nepal and the International Development Partners Group have adopted, to pursue long-term sustainable economic development.
-Under the Team Europe approach GRAPE is jointly funded by the European Union, the Ministry for Foreign Affairs of Finland, and the German Federal Ministry of Economic Cooperation and Development (BMZ).
+GRAPE contributed to Nepal’s Nationally Determined Contributions (NDC) and the Green, Resilient, and Inclusive Development (GRID) approach, which both the Government of Nepal and the International Development Partners Group have adopted, to pursue long-term sustainable economic development.
+Under the Team Europe approach, GRAPE was jointly funded by the European Union, the Ministry for Foreign Affairs of Finland, and the German Federal Ministry of Economic Cooperation and Development (BMZ).

 Note: hover or click the partner municipalities